A Turbulent History and its Quiet Moments

 I ran to the bow, trying to figure out with my own eyes whether it was really land or just a young man’s bad imagination.
 Although I didn’t see anything at first, as the ship continued to move, I could see the shore beyond the fog.
 Even now, more than five hours after what happened, I can’t realize how close I was to giving up and turning the ship around if it weren’t for that young man.
 It was probably a lesson to me from the world to keep fighting until I succeeded."

 Corova and Iasonvil are the Limboese names of the cities of Corr and Jasonville respectively.
-During that period, Corova wine was known as the most refined in the entire Great Limboese Kingdom, which led to its mass export to Salovia.
+During that period, Corova wine was known as the most refined in the entire Great Limboese Kingdom.

 The young man who reported seeing the shore, before the captain made the decision to turn the ship, was named Ion Hălmăciuc, who was actually three years younger than Captain Pătlăgeanu.
 According to written accounts from the following years and legal documents now in the possession of the National Archives, the two became closer and were married in 1783.